A generalization gap estimation for overparameterized models via the Langevin functional variance

 A key idea of our algorithm is approximating the quasi-posterior~(\ref{eq:posterior}) via a Langevin process.
 Starting with an estimator $\bs \gamma^{(1)}:=\hat{\bs \beta}_{\alpha}$, we stochastically update $\bs \gamma^{(t)}$ by

-where $\kappa_n:=n/\sigma_0^2$ and $\delta>0$ are user-specified parameters, let $\{\bs e^{(1)},\bs e^{(2)},\cdots \}$ denote a sequence of i.i.d. standard normal random vectors, and $\ell_{\alpha}$ is defined in (\ref{eq:ridge}).
-Here, we discuss why this approximation works.
+where $\kappa_n:=n/\sigma_0^2$ and $\delta>0$ are user-specified parameters, let $\{\bs e^{(1)},\bs e^{(2)},\cdots \}$ denote a sequence of i.i.d.~standard normal random vectors, and $\ell_{\alpha}$ is defined in (\ref{eq:ridge}).
+Then, the distribution of the Langevin process~\eqref{eq:Langevin} approximates the quasi-posterior as discussed in the following.
 First, the Langevin process~(\ref{eq:Langevin}) is a discretization of the Ornstein-Uhlenbeck process

 equipped with a Wiener process $\{\bs e_{\tau}\}_{\tau \ge 0}$, i.e., $\bs e_{\tau}-\bs e_{\tau'} \sim \normal_p(\bs 0,(\tau-\tau')\bs I_p)$ for any $\tau>\tau' \ge 0$.
 The distribution of $\tilde{\bs \gamma}_{\tau}$ with the initialization $\tilde{\bs \gamma}_{0}:=\hat{\bs \beta}_{\alpha}$ coincides with the quasi-posterior